Free Speech vs. DEI – Learnings from the UPenn Newsflow

 Riyan Jain

 Riyan Jain is a Junior at IMSA, residing in 1505 A-Wing.
-Passionate about healthcare innovation through AI, Riyan has been cultivating interdisciplinary knowledge by taking advanced courses in post-calculus mathematics, computer science, and biology, and is leveraging this expertise to create solutions such as skin cancer diagnosis to advance human condition.
+Passionate about healthcare innovation through AI, Riyan has been cultivating interdisciplinary knowledge by taking advanced courses in post-calculus mathematics, computer science, chemistry and biology.
+He is also leveraging this expertise to create solutions such as skin cancer diagnosis to advance human condition.
 As co-captain of IMSA’s debate team and ambassador head for the Learning & Developmental Disabilities Club, Riyan is dedicated to promoting equity through meaningful conversations and advocacy.
 Outside of academics, Riyan finds inspiration in creating and listening to music, striking a balance between social advocacy, artistic expression, and scientific ambition.

 Be the first to comment on "Free Speech vs. DEI – Learnings from the UPenn Newsflow"